num0005/Osoyoos-Launcher/README.md

 ## Non-free content warning
 The reference managedblam assembly is not covered by the MIT license and is instead covered by the MCC EULA and/or the fair dealing/fair use exemption.
 This reference assembly is automatically generated from the public interface of a closed source binary and contains no executable code and is only used for the purpose of interoperability.

+## Sponsorship

+If you found this software useful and have some spare change feel free to donate using [Github Sponsors](https://github.com/sponsors/num0005) for a one-time donation or via [Liberapay](https://liberapay.com/Osoyoos-Launcher/) for recurring donations (as that platform allows the donations to be split automatically).
+Donors do not receive anything in return, but any support is appreciated.

 ## Credits